Baptism

 • Do you promise, trusting in God’s grace, that by prayer and example you will teach your child the faith of the gospel and bring her/him up in the worship and life of the church?

-Infant Baptisms take place during our main worship and the congregation also make a promise to support you in the task of raising your child in the Christian faith.
+Infant Baptisms take place during our main worship and you can invite as many friends and family as you want to share in the ceremony.
+The congregation also make a promise to support you in the task of raising your child in the Christian faith.
 The child receives a certificate and a baptismal candle.
 There is no charge for the service – we just want to share in your joy!

 Believers Baptism

-People who were not baptised as children and come to faith can undergo Believers Baptism, often by full immersion if requested, followed by an act of church membership.
+People who were not baptised as children and come to faith can undergo Believers Baptism, often by full immersion if requested.
 They make the promises of faith and commitment that parents would make in an infant baptism.
+Adults and young people often become members of the church when they get baptised, but Believer’s Baptism is also available for younger children who have committed their lives to Jesus too.

 Thanksgiving and Blessing